KimNyholm/ubuntu-web-development/README.md

 It is implemented, so that you can choose to do the installation of Ubuntu packages, Drupal and Wordpress in step 8 below manually, which is usefull if you want to adapt the setup to some specific needs.

-To run you need a computer with Vagrant and Virtualbox installed, I have used a MacBook Pro with OS X Yosemite.
+To run you need a computer with Vagrant and Virtualbox installed.
+This project have been tested on a MacBook Pro with OS X Yosemite and a Lenovo Yoga with Windows 10.

 Here follows the steps: